learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 Financial Aid Application (FinancialAidAppModule)
 -------------------------------------------------

 We recommend that you include this module in all programs.
 It will add a step to registration for students so that they can request financial aid.
-You will be e-mailed whenever someone submits the form.
+You will be emailed whenever someone submits the form.
 Students indicating that they receive free or reduced price lunch at school will automatically be granted financial aid.

 To review financial aid applications, go to /admin/ and click "Financial aid requests" under "Program"; if you would like to grant financial aid, fill out the form at the